surely-you/notes-on-st-code/deconvolution.py.md

 ```
 ## Deconvonlution
-This code segment is the "Solving Phase."
-It takes the "Dictionary" you built in the previous step and applies it to your real spatial tissue samples to determine exactly where each cell type is located.
+"Solving Phase."
+It takes the "Dictionary" from in the previous step and applies it to the real spatial tissue samples to determine exactly where each cell type is located.
 * *EPOCHS_SPATIAL = 30000*: defines how many times the model will iterate over the spatial data to refine its estimates.
-  * Cell2location uses Variational Inference (a type of Bayesian machine learning).
+  * Cell2location uses [Variational Inference](https://towardsdatascience.com/variational-inference-the-basics-f70ac511bcea/) (a type of Bayesian machine learning).
 Unlike simple models that converge quickly, Bayesian models start with a "fuzzy" guess and slowly sharpen it.
   * The "Burn-in" Process:
      * **Epochs 1–5,000**: The model is mostly figuring out the background noise and the "big" cell types (e.g., "This spot is definitely mostly Tumor").
      * **Epochs 5,000–20,000**: The model begins to distinguish between very similar cell types (e.g., "Is this an Inflammatory Fibroblast or a Myofibroblast?").